1912–13 United States Senate elections: New Mexico (regular)

 Fall's term would end in March 1913, so he was up for re-election shortly after his initial term began.

 The bitterness over Catron and Fall's alliance made Fall a target of the local Republican Party, as they believed Fall had not contributed sufficiently to their efforts to secure New Mexico's statehood, and was not worthy of their nomination.
 The selection of Catron and Fall also disappointed Hispanics, who had hoped that one of their own would be selected.
 Fall was also severely disliked by Democrats.

 After various votes, the legislature re-elected Fall January 28, 1913.
 Governor McDonald, on the advice of his Democratic legal advisor, Summers Burkhart, said that the legislature's procedure had been illegal, and failed to sign the credentialing papers in an attempt to oust Fall by forcing a special session of the legislature and a new vote.
 The attempt failed; Fall won the special legislative election.

 North Carolina

 Two-term Democrat Furnifold Simmons was easily re-elected January 21, 1913.
 Simmons was a staunch segregationist, white supremacist and a leading perpetrator of the Wilmington insurrection of 1898.

 Simmons would be re-elected twice more after this and serve until 1931, when he fell out with the national Democratic Party.

 Oklahoma

-One term Democrat Robert L. Owen was re-elected over token opposition from Governor of Oklahoma Charles N. Haskell in the Democratic primary and perennial Republican candidate Joseph T. Dickerson.
+One term Democrat Robert L. Owen was re-elected over token opposition from Governor of Oklahoma Charles N. Haskell in the Democratic primary and perennial Republican candidate Joseph Dickerson.

 Owen was formally and unanimously elected by the Oklahoma Legislature January 21, 1913.

 Owen would run for U.S. president (failing to achieve his party's nomination), and then serve a third and final term as the young state's initial Class 2 senator, retiring in 1925.